How to stay calm during Clearingby Abby Danecki

-It’s likely there are few days that fill students with as much excitement, dread and anxiety as Results Day.
+There are probably few days that fill students with as much excitement, dread and anxiety as Results Day.

-But it is possible to step back and consider how you can make your Results Day, and specifically applying through Clearing, as calm and straightforward as possible.
-So, below, we’ve listed just a few ways that might help.
+But it is possible to step back and consider how you can make your Results Day - and specifically applying through Clearing - as calm and straightforward as possible.
+Below, we’ve listed just a few ways that might help.

 1. Remember you’re not alone

-If Results Day has its hiccups, take a deep breath and remember you are following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.
+If Results Day has its hiccups, take a deep breath and remember you're following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.

 As with anything, doing a bit of planning before Results Day can really help ease nerves.
 But how can you prepare for something that has so many moving parts?
 First, consider a few different possibilities and make plans for each.

 List the different variations of grades you might receive on the day, and assign courses and universities whose entry requirements match up to each possible outcome.

 Most universities will start to publish their course vacancies in early July, giving you time to research universities and courses to reach out to during Clearing.

-Once you have a list of universities you’re interested in, make a note of their Clearing contact details so you don't have the hassle of frantically Googling numbers on the day.
+Once you have a list of universities you’re interested in, make a note of their Clearing contact details so you don't have the hassle of frantically searching for numbers on the day.

 3. Stay off social media

 We’re all nosy - even those who profess otherwise - and it can be hard to stay off social media and not read about all our friends’ and peers’ results.
 But before the big day, take a moment to think about how that may affect your ability to stay calm during Clearing.